 Once resin is cured, it’s hard to remove, so do a thorough job cleaning up.
 You can try an Xacto knife, razor scraper, sandpaper or acetone (fingernail polish remover) to remove dried resin.

 Lisa Pavelka’s Magic Glos made the highest dome.
 Don’t expect a thin layer of it to cover a flat surface because it will pull back a lot.
-A really thick layer or more coats might remedy this.
+A really thick layer or multiple coats might remedy this.
 Ice Resin, Cernit Kit Finish Glass and EnviroTex Jewelry Resin also made nice domes.

 WHERE TO GET SUPPLIES